Paint Your Dark Cabinets……..don’t be afraid because The Purple Painted Lady is here to help you!

 1. They used a 1.3 mm tip and have changed to a 1.8 mm tip since they found it works much better.
 Because the paint is a lot thicker you will definitely need different tips than you were using with the paint that was packaged in quarts”

 2. Warming the paint helps and thinning with warm water also works.
-Thinning about 10%.
+Thinning about 10% to 20%. (start with the lesser, but you can add more paint if you add too much water)

 4. Also playing around with the sprayers spray pattern settings was needed.